Saatchi & Saatchi: Saatchi & Saatchi rebuilds (2017–present)

-Under the supervision of new CEO Magnus Djaba, Saatchi & Saatchi London moved out of 80 Charlotte Street, its headquarters for over fifty years.
+Under the supervision of new CEO Magnus Djaba, Saatchi & Saatchi London moved out of 80 Charlotte Street, its headquarters for more than fifty years.
 They set up a new purpose-built Publicis Communications campus and Saatchi & Saatchi global headquarters at 40 Chancery Lane, London.

 Following in the tradition of the staff-only pub, the company created a new onsite joint venture, again named "The Pregnant Man", which is open to the public.

 Operations

 Corporate

 The Pregnant Man pub at the Saatchi & Saatchi 40 Chancery Lane office.

-Saatchi & Saatchi has offices in over 80 countries around the world.
+Saatchi & Saatchi has offices in more than 80 countries around the world.
 Its worldwide headquarters are in New York City.
 Its other main office, in the United States, is located in Torrance, California.
 In the United States, Saatchi's largest clients are Toyota, Procter & Gamble and General Mills.

 The London office, the home of the original agency, was originally on Charlotte Street but then relocated to Chancery Lane in 2017.
 The office has its own pub, named "The Pregnant Man" after the firm's first famous ad.
 Saatchi's worldwide CEO is Magnus Djaba.

 In August 2016, Saatchi & Saatchi announced the appointment of Andrea Diquez as CEO, replacing Brent Smart.